FBA SKU Profitability in NetSuite: How to Track True Margins

 Amazon is a “fee machine.”
 Between referral commissions, FBA fulfillment, monthly storage surcharges, aged inventory fees, and aggressive PPC spending, the cost of selling a single unit can easily consume 30-50% of its retail price.
 If your accounting system simply lumps these into broad categories like “Amazon Fees,” you are flying blind.
 You might be aggressively restocking and advertising a “top seller” that is actually losing money on every shipment after full cost allocation.

 This guide explains how to move from “blended margins” to precise, SKU-level profitability using real-time COGS and automated fee attribution.
+If you want to automate this process immediately, check out our FBA SKU profitability software.

 Key Takeaways